 Beverly Vista School offers a Gifted and Talented Education program for students who have been recognized as high achievers by their teachers and through district testing.
 The goal of the GATE program is to provide original, interdisciplinary curricula that challenges and inspires gifted students.
-The curriculum is differentiated to provide a variety of instructional strategies structured so that individual student experiences/activities can vary in acceleration, depth, complexity or degree of novelty.
+The curriculum is differentiated to provide a variety of instructional strategies structured so that individual student experiences/ activities can vary in acceleration, depth, complexity or degree of novelty.

 Beverly Vista School hosts a series of intervention programs to meet the needs of those students not meeting state proficiency standards in reading, language arts, and math.
-A recommendation for student participation in one or more of Beverly Vista School's intervention programs typically comes from the Student Success Team, instructional staff/teachers, or the student's parent based upon classroom performance or state/district assessment results.
+A recommendation for student participation in one or more of Beverly Vista School's intervention programs typically comes from the Student Success Team, instructional staff/teachers, or the student's parent based upon classroom performance or state/ district assessment results.
 Intervention strategies may include:

-- Reading & Math Intervention Specialists: Students in kindergarten thru fifth grade scoring at the Basic level or below on state reading assessments are enrolled in Reading in lieu of an elective. - Before-school & at Lunch Tutoring: Credentialed teachers are available before and during lunch for tutoring.
-Students may volunteer or be recommended to attend sessions to improve performance in various subject area. - Library: The library is open during lunch everyday and closes at 4:00 p.m.
-Two days a week the library stays open until 5:15 p.m.
+Reading & Math Intervention Specialist: Students in kindergarten thru fifth grade scoring at the Basic level or below on state reading assessments are enrolled in reading and math intervention in the reading/math intervention program.

+• Library: The library is open before school, during lunch everyday, and closes at 4:00 p.m.
+One day a week the library stays open until 5:30 p.m.